marcoloco23/Mentor/src/README.md

 1. **Separation of Concerns**: Each module has a specific responsibility
 2. **Configuration Centralization**: All parameters are defined in one place
-3. **Clean Interface**: The Mentor class provides a simple, intuitive API
+3. **Clean Interface**: The Ted class provides a simple, intuitive API
 4. **Robust Memory Management**: Efficient retrieval and storage of memories
 5. **Lightweight Dependencies**: Minimal external dependencies

 ## Development

-To contribute to the Mentor backend:
+To contribute to the Ted backend:

 1. Ensure you have the required environment variables:
    - `MEM0_API_KEY`